RogerLevy/decadv23/index.md

 I’m using [VFXForth](https://vfxforth.com/).

+# 18

+Worked on vfxland4 all day.
+The shed has become a basic level editor.

+- Lots of system bugfixes
+- Serialization and Deserialization of any object and its children
+- Snapping
+- Delete

 # 14-17

 Wow, can't believe I hadn't posted since Wednesday.
 I thought I only took a day off!